An assortment of different faces

 Religious Observances, Celebrations, and Practices

-Most religions come with a set of observances, celebrations, and practices for their adherents.
-These could come in the form of specific Holy days such as: Losar (Tibetan Buddhism), First day of Riḍván (Baháʼí), Christmas (Christianity), Chanukah (Judaism), Eid Al Fitr (Islam), Diwali (Hinduism, Jainism, Sikhism, some forms of Buddhism), Yule (Paganism), and more.
+Most religions come with observances, celebrations, and practices for their adherents.
+These could come in the form of specific Holy days such as Losar (Tibetan Buddhism), First day of Riḍván (Baháʼí), Christmas (Christianity), Chanukah (Judaism), Eid Al Fitr (Islam), Diwali (Hinduism, Jainism, Sikhism, some forms of Buddhism), Yule (Paganism), and more.
 Many religions have specific directives around fasting during different times, such as Ramadan (Islam), Lent (Catholicism), Yom Kippur (Judaism), Nineteen Day Fast (Baháʼí), the first Sunday of the month (Mormonism), and more.

 Religious backgrounds are also connected to people’s dietary needs.
 Members of the Hindu community are usually lacto-vegetarian (avoiding meat and eggs), Jewish people might abide by a kosher diet, Muslim people might go by a halal diet, Catholic people generally do not eat meat on Fridays during Lent, many Sikh people do not consume alcohol, and some are vegetarian.
-There are many other diets across different religions
+There are many other diets across different religions.

 Prayer is common among most religions.
 Prayer is an invocation or act that seeks to activate a rapport with an object of worship through deliberate communication.
 Prayer can be an act of supplication or intercession directed towards a deity or deities.
 People can also pray as a form of praise or thanks.
-Different religions will have specific guidance around how, when, and where to pray, such as going to Chuch on Sundays (Catholicism), the salat (Islam), and Yoga (Hindu).
+Different religions will have specific guidance around how, when, and where to pray, such as going to Church on Sundays (Catholicism), the salat (Islam), and Yoga (Hindu).

 Theism, Agnosticism, and Atheism